cmoulliard/playbook-doc/README.md

-## How To
+## How To generate a file concatenation markdown files

-- Execute the following command to generate from the markdown files the `generated.md` including the TOC created using the `template.mardown`
+- Execute the following command to generate from :
+  - The different markdown files, which includes also a file with different roles / commands
+  - The `generated.md` file
+  - Including the TOC created using the `template.mardown`

 ```bash
 pandoc --toc \